MR-ant1/API-Backend-rrss/README.md

 }
 ```
 GET PROFILE: GET -> https://api-backend-rrss-dev-hhmf.1.ie-1.fl0.io/api/users/profile
-By your user ID in token, will take you to your profile info.
-Only need to paste the token in auth section.
+Through your user ID in token, API will take you to your profile info.
+You only need to paste the token in auth section.

 DELETE USER BY ID: DELETE -> https://api-backend-rrss-dev-hhmf.1.ie-1.fl0.io/api/users/profile/ID
-Quit any user from db introducing its ID in route where ID is located.
+You can delete any user from db introducing its ID in route where ID is located.
 Only super admins can use this endpoint.
 Authentification take place through tokenData.

 </details>
 <details>
 <summary>POSTS ENDPOINTS</summary>
 GET ALL POSTS: GET -> https://api-backend-rrss-dev-hhmf.1.ie-1.fl0.io/api/posts
 Get all posts from all users.
-Function availible for all kinf of users to read the different posts and interact with all of them.
+Function available for all kind of users to read the different posts and interact with all of them.

 GET POST BY ID: GET -> https://api-backend-rrss-dev-hhmf.1.ie-1.fl0.io/api/posts/ID
 Bring a specific post from any user adding its ID in the route (replacing ID)